 - Adjust your thermostat – it’s another way to improve your energy savings and makes a ton of sense.
 Turning your thermostat to a setting such as vacation mode keeps you from paying for heating and cooling while you’re gone too.
 And with all of the digital thermostats available, you could easily set your thermostat to have your home back to peak comfort as you head back home.

 Of course these aren’t the only ways to make the most of energy savings or keep your home secure, but they’re easy to add to your spring break prep list.
-So if you have any questions about these tips or are interested in maintaining whole home comfort with a new thermostat, give Farnell Mechanical, Inc. in Opelika a call at 334-524-2458.
+So if you have any questions about these tips or are interested in maintaining whole home comfort with a new thermostat, give Farnell Mechanical, Inc. in Auburn and Opelika a call at 334-524-2458.